Sway (British musician): 2008–2009: Konvict Music and The Signature LP

 Amongst his supporters were international superstars Akon, Lupe Fiasco and Pharrell Williams who had all displayed an interest in signing the UK rapper to their own label imprints.

 After months of consideration Sway decided he would become part of Akon's international Konvict Music family alongside the likes of Lady Gaga and T-Pain.

 Akon also embodied the fusion of a West African meets Western approach to music whilst building an empire so he was the perfect case study for Sway.
-Sway was often invited to accompany Akon around the world where he networked and built strong relationships, most notably with Dutch super-producer Giorgio Tuinfort (Michael Jackson, David Guetta, Sia) who remains one of Sway's greatest influences and mentors to date.
+Sway was often invited to accompany Akon around the world where he networked and built strong relationships, most notably with his mentor Dutch super-producer Giorgio Tuinfort (Michael Jackson, David Guetta, Sia).

 Sway's second album The Signature LP was released in 2008 through Dcypha Productions.
-The album included production from Emile Haynie (Eminem, Kid Kudi, Bruno Mars), The Nextmen (Plan B, Public Enemy) as well as Giorgio Tuinfort.
+The album included production from Emile Haynie (Eminem, Kid Cudi, Bruno Mars), The Nextmen (Plan B, Public Enemy) as well as Giorgio Tuinfort.
 This album was recognized for tracks such as "F UR X" which was a smash UK club record and the international door breaker "Silver & Gold" featuring Akon.